lectura-de-una-resistencia-variable-con-arduino

 Reading the value of a resistor with Arduino

-In this entry, we are going to use Arduino to measure the electrical resistance of a device.
+In this post, we are going to use Arduino to measure the electrical resistance of a device.
 Why is this interesting?
 Why not just use a multimeter and be done with it?

-Unfortunately, in Arduino (in general, practically in no automaton), we do not have an input to directly measure resistances.
+Unfortunately, in Arduino (and in general, practically in no PLC) we do not have an input to directly measure resistances.
 The only thing we can measure are digital or analog voltage signals.

-But we can use these, along with a small setup that we are going to create, to easily measure the value of an unknown resistance by comparing it with a known one.
+But we can use these, and a small setup we are going to make, to easily measure the value of an unknown resistance by comparison with a known one.

-As we said, our processor cannot measure resistances or electric currents.
-The only thing we can measure are discretized voltages through its inputs.
+As we said, our processor cannot measure resistances, nor electrical currents.
+The only thing we can measure are voltages digitized through its inputs.

-However, we can take advantage of the analog inputs to easily measure the value of an unknown resistance by comparison with another.
-We will call the known resistance calibration.
+However, we can take advantage of the analog inputs to easily measure the value of an unknown resistance, by comparison with another.
+We will call the known resistance the calibration.

-The setup we need is a simple voltage divider between the resistance of unknown value and our calibration resistance.
-The electrical schematic we need is as follows.
+The setup we need is a simple voltage divider between the unknown value resistor and our calibration resistor.
+The electrical schematic we need is the following.

 medir-resistencia-arduino-esquema

-While the assembly on a breadboard would be as follows.
+While the setup on a breadboard would be the following.

 medir-resistencia-arduino-montaje

-Sometimes you will hear this pull-down resistor incorrectly referred to because they occupy similar places in the electrical setup, as we saw in the entry Read a button with Arduino.
-However, the functionality of these resistors is different, so make me happy and call it calibration resistance 😙
+Sometimes you will hear this resistor incorrectly called a Pull-Down resistor because they occupy similar places in the electrical setup, as we saw in the post Reading a Button with Arduino).

 const int sensorPin = A0;